Lukeshirley/Financial-Database-Design-and-Querying/README.md

 # Financial-Database-Design-and-Querying
-Objective: Create a comprehensive financial database that includes tables for transactions, customers, accounts, and loans.
+A comprehensive financial database that includes tables for transactions, customers, accounts, and loans.
 Use SQL to perform complex queries to analyze financial data.